toolfactory/jvm-driver/README.md

 ## Overview

-There are two kinds of driver:
+There are three kinds of driver:

 * the **default driver** completely based on Java api
 * the **hybrid driver** that extends the default driver and uses some JNI functions only when run on JVM 17 and later